pydata/numexpr/ANNOUNCE.rst

 =========================
-Announcing NumExpr 2.12.1
+Announcing NumExpr 2.13.0
 =========================

 Hi everyone,

-NumExpr 2.12.1 allows isnan/isfinite/isinf functions to be used with complex.
+NumExpr 2.13.0 introduced a bunch of new features including new bitwise operators (&, |, ^, ~), floor division (//).
+It also adds many new functions (like hypot, log2, maximum, minimum, nextafter...).
-Also, OneAPI MKL has been fixed.
 Thanks to Luke Shaw for these contributions.

 Project documentation is available at: